-Popoli for Kids and Teens
+Popoli for Kids and Teens for Schools

 Popoli Young Jury Day - the Jury made of young people of the Festival dei Popoli